AntiFaffStrips/Strips/.github/Contribution Guide.md

 * **As far as the actual changes go.
 Please refer to this guide for documenting and structuring the code.**
 * Firstly make sure that your master branch is the same version and is uptodate with the master branch of the main repo
 * Once your changed have been commited to your master branch in your fork.
 Make a pull request that compares your branch for the issue with the master branch of the main repo.
 This should mean 1 pull request per issue.
 And make the request at the beginning so we can see every commit made.
+* Make your changes following the structure and documentation guide.
+* When commiting your changed make it in line with your saving or when you add an important thing, using a good naming convention.
+* Push your commits to your own fork, at least once a day.

 Thanks for showing interest and help with the development.
 Any questions then ask in the DEVELOPERS section of the discord.